 In order to accommodate the observed asymmetries, The April 17 update (IHME 2020 b) introduced a multiple mixture model component (“Gaussian extensions”).
 Roughly, such extensions can be understood as an extended approach to fit to data, using a linear combination of peaks inferred from different locations, in order to provide a weighting scheme that is then applied to new locations, i.e., locations that have not yet peaked.

 In the first step, a particular basic model is fit to a given location using the social distancing covariate to fit its γ multiplier, and the parameters α and p, thereby inferring a peak.
 This gives the atom specification for the next step (the so-called “Gaussian atom”).
-For the specified atom, the researchers then use a semi-parametric fit of staggered atoms to data, which means that they consider a basis of staggered atoms for 13 days, with peaks 2 days apart, which are then centered at the inferred peak from step 1.
-The procedure of fitting the weights to data is the following:
+For the specified atom, the IHME researchers then use a semi-parametric fit of staggered atoms to data, which means that they repeat the procedure from the first step until 12 further atoms are obtained from locations where a peak has been observed.
+They then consider a basis of staggered atoms for 13 days, with peaks 2 days apart, which are then centred at the inferred peak from step 1.

 Given a set of atomic functions of time fi(t), and all observations yt for a given location, the following model is fit to data: